Applying to the Program

 - a general statistics course.

-- Advocacy Experience: Advocacy experience helps demonstrate a candidate's comfort with taking on some of the responsibilities of a counseling or supportive role.
-This may be accomplished through a volunteer or paid position with a community-based agency such as a crisis intervention program, Planned Parenthood affiliate, domestic violence program, hospice program, etc.; through a position as a resident or student advisor; or through some related activity.
-The advocacy experience should provide sufficient opportunity to work in a responsible, one-on-one (in person or by telephone) relationship with a variety of individuals seeking information, resources, guidance, counseling or other support services made available through the sponsoring agency or organization.
+- Advocacy Experience: Advocacy experience helps candidates develop skills and comfort in taking on some of the responsibilities of a counseling or supportive role.
+This may be accomplished through a volunteer or paid position with a community-based agency such as a crisis intervention program, Planned Parenthood affiliate, domestic violence program, hospice program, etc., through a position as a resident assistant or student advisor; or through some related activity.
+The advocacy experience should provide sufficient opportunity to work in a responsible, one-on-one (in person or by telephone) relationship with a variety of individuals seeking information, resources, guidance, counseling, or other support services made available through the sponsoring agency or organization.
 Advocacy experience typically includes some form of reporting or performance review in which the trainee receives training in interpersonal and related skills, ongoing supervision, and opportunities for feedback and continued growth.
 Most applicants complete this experience on a part-time basis in the evenings and weekends while attending school or working full-time.